 Christ is the heir of all things, and to the praise of his glory, he uses all he possesses, including the heavens, to do good to us.
 He uses the glories of the skies to reveal his majesty for our astonishment and enjoyment.

-My son Jonathan has a pretty decent telescope.
-One night not long ago he called me over to look at a tiny twinkling light in the sky he’d focused on.
+When my son Jonathan was in high school he had a pretty decent telescope.
+One summer night he called me to come and look at a tiny twinkling light in the sky he’d focused on.
 When I looked into the telescope, to my astonishment there was Saturn.
 A perfectly clear white ball with white rings encircling it.
+My jaw dropped.
 I was stunned.
 I wasn’t looking at a picture of Saturn – I was looking at Saturn itself hanging there in firmament.

-Being a full-service blog, we provide the following facts about Saturn for your amazement:
+Here are a few facts about Saturn for your amazement:

 –Saturn’s equatorial diameter is 74,130 miles.
 Earth’s is 7,926 miles.

-–It takes 29.5 Earth years for Saturn to revolve around the Sun.
-This means in my entire lifetime Saturn has only been around the Sun once (well, it’s getting close to twice).
+–It takes 29.5 Earth years for Saturn to revolve around the Sun one time.

 –Saturn’s mass is 95.2 times that of Earth, yet it rotates on it’s axis approximately every 10 hours and 15 minutes – it’s spinning more than twice as fast as we are.